giovannibonisoli/animal_and_vehicle_recognition/README.md

    ```

 ## 📊 Results
+---
 The final model achieves solid performance in distinguishing vehicles from animals, demonstrating its usefulness as a building block for autonomous vehicle perception systems.
----

-Just let me know!